FASB Backs Task Force’s Recent Meeting Decisions

 Following the creation of its Joint Transition Resource Group for Revenue Recognition (“the Group”) last month, the Financial Accounting Standards Board (“FASB”) and International Accounting Standards Board (“IASB”) are preparing for the advisory panel’s first meeting.
 Scheduled for July 18th, the meeting’s agenda will cover four issues identified by the boards.
 Based on feedback from companies, auditors, investors and regulators, the issues addressed during the meeting include: Calculating intangible goods and services revenue; Modifying revenue for additional fees and charges; Including royalties and intellectual property licenses into a revenue amount; and Incorporating amortization or write-down expenses into a revenue amount.
 Read More.

-Topics: Accounting Standards Update "ASU", Financial Accounting Standards Board "FASB", International Accounting Standards Board "IASB", International Financial Reporting Standards "IFRS", Revenue Recognition
+Topics: Accounting Standards Update, Advisory, Audit, Financial Accounting Standards Board "FASB", intangible goods, Intellectual Property, International Accounting Standards Board "IASB", investors, Joint Transition Resource Group for Revenue Recognition